p-r-o-m-e-t-h-e-u-s/CDI/README.md

 To run the example project; clone the repo, and run `pod install` from the Project directory first.

-The injected elements are accessable after the initialization methods `(init...)`.
+The injected elements are accessible after the initialization methods `(init...)`.

 ## Limitation